 Baptists decide to remoderl fire damaged churchHere are the top...

-There are 1 comment on the Norwalk Reflector story from 23 hrs ago, titled Baptists decide to remoderl fire damaged churchHere are the top....
+There are 2 comments on the Norwalk Reflector story from Saturday, titled Baptists decide to remoderl fire damaged churchHere are the top....
 In it, Norwalk Reflector reports that:

 Plans for the repairing and remodeling of the fire-damaged First Baptist Church on East Main St., have been adopted.
 Remodeling work in the church parlors on the first floor include a large Sunday school assembly room in the front with five classrooms adjoining to the west.